 The answers to these questions will bring the situation you are facing into perspective, giving you a realistic and accurate understanding of whats going on.
-Also, no one ever said "I wish I did'nt know that piece of vital information before I made that important decision" All problem-solving projects must be lead with great Intelligence.
+Also, no one ever said “I wish I did’nt know that piece of vital information before I made that important decision” All problem-solving projects must be lead with great Intelligence and insight.

-A rational description of the situation should calm your mind, allowing you to develop a well thought out action plan.
+A rational description of the situation should calm your mind and allow you to develop a well thought out action plan.

 3. Set priorities

-You are likely to be facing more than one problem or crisis, so setting the priorities into requires and efficiency and focus.
+You are likely to be facing more than one problem or crisis, so setting priorities requires efficiency and focus.
 Answering these questions is essential to set your priorities:

 - What objective information can we gather?